CivicActions/guidebook/about-this-guidebook/markdown-for-guidebook.md

 ## Format auto-correct

--   Many common Markdown formatting issues will be automatically corrected after you submit your Pull Request by the FOSS [Restyler](https://restyled.io/).
+-   Many common Markdown formatting issues will be automatically corrected after you submit your Pull Request.
 -   This applies the FOSS tool [Prettier](https://prettier.io/) using the default configuration, which is our canonical standard.

 ## Markdown checking (linter)